jessshipit/adamjonas.github.io/source/_posts/2013-08-05-rubymotion-alarm.markdown

   - RubyMotion uses MacBacon and the UIAnimation framework to do UI testing.
   - [quick tutorial](http://blog.rubymotion.com/post/26489000626/functional-view-and-controller-testing-with-rubymotion)
   - subviews are not found the same way as top level views

+###Location
+  - bubblewrap provides the call `BW::Location.get_once { |location|}` which get the location just once and returns a CLLManager object.
+Bubblewrap offers a number of methods that can be called on the this object such as latitude and longitude.
+    - a list of bubblewrap location methods [can be found here](https://github.com/rubymotion/BubbleWrap/blob/master/motion/location/location.rb)

+###NSData
+  -  Getting back NSConcreteData from an API call.
+    - [advice on stackoverflow](http://stackoverflow.com/questions/1113811/what-is-nsconcretedata-and-where-is-it-defined) is to: ignore the existence of NSConcreteData and treat it like NSData

+###Basic web service
+  - users will be able to receive random motivational messages from other users

+  - set up sinatra to post .json from DB
+  - BW::HTTP get (URL) data

+  - BW::HTTP post (URL) data
+  - sinatra receives message and writes to DB

+  - `BW::HTTP` also has methods to make sure the response comes back ok.
+Not surprisingly, this is `response.ok?`.
+Just make sure to use this to quasi-rescue a method that depends on a request.